Back to all guides

 4. Add a thin adhesive strip only to the flap panel that touches the page.

-5. Press the flap down while keeping adhesive off the fold, side seams, and envelope body.
+5. Press the flap down while keeping adhesive off the fold, side seams, and envelope body; if adhesive squeezes out, rebuild before it catches the moving edge.

 7. Write underneath only after the hinge dries or sets.